Purdue University in Indianapolis

 Existing Accounts and Access

 Though you will still maintain an IU account, your access to certain IU/IUPUI services may be reduced or eliminated due to licensing and costs after the transition.
-Purdue IT is evaluating a list of these services and software but are expected to include services that Purdue does not currently offer, like Google Drive.
-Instructions for moving to new, alternative services will be provided.
+Please see the Data Migration Page for more details.

 More information about your CrimsonCard can be found here: https://crimsoncard.iu.edu/purdue.html.